 - Premium: King, Fox, or Icon coilovers ($3,000-$5,000+)

-- Lift height: 2-3 inches is the sweet spot for most overlanders
+- Lift sweet spot: 2-3 inches works best for most overlanders

-Skid plates protect vulnerable underbody components when trail conditions get rough.
+Skid plates protect vulnerable components when trail conditions get rough.
+You don’t need them until you do – and then you really need them.

-- Essential: Front skid plate protecting oil pan and transmission
+- Essential: Front skid protecting oil pan and transmission

-- Recommended: Transfer case and fuel tank skids for technical terrain
+- Recommended: Transfer case and fuel tank protection for technical terrain

 - Bed cap/shell: Maximum weather protection and security

-- Bed-mounted: Keeps overall height lower, bed access maintained
+- Bed-mounted: Keeps overall height lower, preserves bed access around the rack

-- Cab-mounted: Frees up bed space but increases total height
+- Cab-mounted: Frees up bed completely but increases total height significantly

-Running accessories (fridge, lights, charging) while camping demands more than the stock battery can provide.
+Running a fridge, lights, and device charging while camping demands more than the stock battery handles well.

-- Isolator setup: Charges auxiliary battery while driving, isolates when parked
+- Isolator setup: Charges aux battery while driving, isolates when parked to protect the starting battery

-- Battery options: AGM for value, lithium for weight savings and capacity
+- Battery choices: AGM for budget builds; lithium if weight savings and capacity matter

-- Location: Under hood, in bed, or in cab depending on setup
+- Location options: Under hood, in bed, or in cab depending on your layout

-- Portable panels: Flexible, can chase the sun
+- Portable panels: Flexible positioning, can chase the sun

-- Fixed roof panels: Always charging but limited positioning
+- Fixed roof panels: Always charging but limited by angle

 - Sizing: 100-200W handles most basic camp needs